Xeron2000/PriceSentry/README.md

 crontab -e
 ```

-At the end of the file, add the following line to run the script every hour:
+At the end of the file, add the following line to run the script every 15 minutes:

 ```bash
 */15 * * * * /usr/bin/python3 /path/to/yourproject/main.py >> /path/to/yourproject/log.txt 2>&1